deadlysyntax/stat_of_the_union/readme.md

 You can get stats for any team that person was a part of:

 ```
-!playerstats Beauden Barrett Hurricanes
+!playerstats Beauden Barrett, Hurricanes
 ```

 You can also get all-time stats for a player
 ```
-!playerstats Daniel Carter all time
+!playerstats Daniel Carter, all time
 ```
 Which will show stats from their entire professional career.

-The first two words after `!playerstats` must be the first and last names of the player.
-Followed by the name of the team.
-It's pretty unforgiving at the moment, for example Richie McCaw wouldn't work but Richard McCaw does.
-I'm working hard making it so that slight mistakes still get you the right results, but it's a work in progress.
+The first words after `!playerstats` must be the formal name of the player, then a comma, followed by the name of the team.
+For example Richie McCaw wouldn't work but Richard McCaw does.
+Player name and team name must be separated by a comma.

 #### Issues
 Please let me know about any issues, ideas or requests you have by logging a new comment here https://github.com/deadlysyntax/stat_of_the_union/issues